 - masking tape (the best you can afford)

 - polystyrene packaging – the thicker and chunkier the better, for example the sort of moulded polystyrene that TVs or PCs come wrapped in

 - plastic bottles of all kinds!
 Raid the bin for old milk bottles and anything with a smooth curve on it.

 - cardboard of all kinds!
-Raid the bin for corrugated card, cereal boxes, thicker board, toilet roll middles, whatever!
+Raid the recycling bin for corrugated card, cereal packets, thicker board, toilet roll middles, whatever!

 - paper – nothing fancy needed, old envelopes are surprisingly good